 Ann Bartlett, a board member of the Juvenile Diabetes Research Foundation who tests talking glucose meters at HealthCentral.com, adds that the Prodigy Voice can also help people with dyslexia, giving "both a visual and audio sample to prevent recording the wrong number."

 All in all, the Prodigy Voice offers everything a diabetic with no sight or limited sight needs to independently monitor his or her own blood sugar.
 It's no wonder that it beat four other talking glucose monitors in a study published in the Journal of Diabetes Science and Technology, and has won awards from the National Federation of the Blind and American Foundation for the Blind.
 Even the customer service department has been specially trained to work with those who have little or no vision.

-Prodigy offers a second talking meter, the Prodigy Autocode (Est. $14) whose primary advantage is that it can talk you through every aspect of the testing process in any of four languages: English, Spanish, French or Arabic.
-The Prodigy Autocode shares many features in common with the Prodigy Voice, including storage for up to 450 date- and time-stamped test results, no coding required, and a USB port for downloading the meter's results into Prodigy's free diabetes management software.
+Prodigy offers another talking meter, the Prodigy Autocode (Est. $13), whose primary advantage is that it can talk you through every aspect of the testing process in any of four languages: English, Spanish, French or Arabic.
+The Prodigy Autocode shares many features in common with the Prodigy Voice, including storage for up to 450 date- and time-stamped test results, no coding required, and a standard USB port for downloading stored readings.

 However, the Prodigy Autocode lacks a few of the key features that make the Prodigy Voice such a standout for those with limited sight.
 Instead of the Prodigy Voice's five highly tactile buttons, the Autocode has a single button on the front of the device, with a separate "set" button inside the battery compartment that might be problematic for non-sighted users.
 It does have adjustable volume but lacks a headphone jack, which makes it difficult to test your blood sugar discreetly in public.